stashapp/stash/docs/DEVELOPMENT.md

 * `make it` - Runs all unit and integration tests
 * `make fmt` - Formats the Go source code
 * `make fmt-ui` - Formats the UI source code
+* `make validate-ui` - Runs tests and checks for the UI only
+* `make fmt-ui-quick` - (experimental) Formats only changed UI source code
+* `make validate-ui-quick` - (experimental) Runs tests and checks of changed UI code
 * `make server-start` - Runs a development stash server in the `.local` directory
 * `make server-clean` - Removes the `.local` directory and all of its contents
 * `make ui-start` - Runs the UI in development mode.
 Requires a running Stash server to connect to - the server URL can be changed from the default of `http://localhost:9999` using the environment variable `VITE_APP_PLATFORM_URL`, but keep in mind that authentication cannot be used since the session authorization cookie cannot be sent cross-origin.
 The UI runs on port `3000` or the next available port.